Social and Cultural Anthropology (MA)

 Applicants with deficiencies in their undergraduate preparation may be required to take up to 24 undergraduate independent credits.

-International students must pass the TOEFL iBT language test with a minimum score of 80 (or 550 for TOEFL PBT).
+International students must pass the TOEFL iBT language test with a minimum score of 90.
 Similar scores on comparable tests are acceptable.

 Applications to the program must be accompanied by a preliminary statement (roughly 500 words in length) of the student’s intentions regarding research and thesis.